Share this Post

 Matthew 6:33: “Seek first his kingdom and his righteousness, and all these things will be given to you as well.”

-You can also check out our Family Worship Kits to see the resources we’ve created to help you fulfill the role of spiritual leader for your family.
+You can also check out our Family Worship Guides to see the resources we’ve created to help you fulfill the role of spiritual leader for your family.

 Tell us about your experience in the comments below.
 We can’t wait to hear what happens in your family when you begin to open God’s Word together!